jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-13 what is an LLM SLM.md

 # What is an LLM / SLM

-Let's start by understanding what a Large Language Model (LLM) is, and then we can look at Small Language Models (SMLs).
+Let's start by understanding more about Language Model (LLMs) and Small Language Models (SMLs).

 ![InstructLab](graphics/whatisaanllmslm.png)